carolinapowers/AspNetCore-StarChartAPI/README.md

 				- `ConfirmPassword` should have the `Compare` attribute with "Password"
 		- [ ] Create the Register View
 			- Inside the `Views/Account` folder add a new view `Register` (you will need to create the `Account` folder)
-			- `Register.cshtml` should have a model of `RegisterViewModel` (You will need to include the namespace, `WishList.Models.AccountViewModels.RegisterViewModel`)
+			- `Register.cshtml` should have a model of `RegisterViewModel` (You will need to include the namespace, `StarChart.Models.AccountViewModels.RegisterViewModel`)
 			- Add the following HTML to the view (we're providing this to save you from needing to type it all yourself)
 				```
 				<h3>Register New User</h3>